zeusta/Docs/extensions/Guide By Functions/Magento 2/Barcode Management.md

 ###  Generate barcode

+Path: **Inventory Management > Barcode Management > Generate Barcode**

-Inventory Management gives you 2 modes to generate barcode:
+Magestore's solution gives you 2 modes to generate barcode:

--	One barcode per product sku
+-	One barcode per product SKU

--	Multiple barcode per product sku
+-	Multiple barcode per product SKU

-This can be configured in Barcode Settings.
+This can be configured in **Barcode Settings** (Path: **Inventory Management > Barcode Management > Barcode Settings**).

 ![Configuration in Barcode Settings](./barcode-images/bm3.png)

--	If you set “One barcode per product sku” as “Yes”, then the system will allow you to generate one barcode for one product sku only.
+-	If you set **One barcode per product SKU** as **Yes**, then the system will allow you to generate one barcode for one product SKU only.

-Now to generate barcode, you go to Generate Barcodes tab.
-From here you can select the product that you want to generate barcode, fill in the Supplier (optional) then generate.
+Now to generate barcode, you go to **Generate Barcodes** tab.
+From here you can select the product that you want to generate barcode, fill in the **Supplier** (optional) then generate.

 ![Fill in the Supplier](./barcode-images/bm4.png)

--	If you set “One barcode per product sku” as “No”, then it opens up 2 options to generate barcode when you go to Generate Barcodes tab.
+-	If you set **One barcode per product SKU** as **No**, then it opens up 2 options to generate barcode when you go to **Generate Barcodes** tab.

 ![Generate Barcode Tab](./barcode-images/bm5.png)

-These 2 options are: Generate barcode per item or Generate barcode per purchase.
+These 2 options are: **Generate barcode per item** or **Generate barcode per purchase**.

-“Generate barcode per item” means each item will have its own identified barcode although they have the same SKU.
+**Generate barcode per item** means each item will have its own identified barcode although they have the same SKU.

-“Generate barcode per purchase” means items will be identified by the time it is purchased.
+**Generate barcode per purchase** means items will be identified by the time it is purchased.
 Although you take 10 items with same SKU in one time purchasing from supplier, these 10 items will have the same barcode.
-But in another time of purchase, they will have different barcode.
+But in another time of purchase, they will have different barcodes.

 After selecting the option you want to proceed with, you can continue selecting product, fill the product Qty. , supplier and  purchased time (optional) then generate.